Maths

 Pictograph

 A pictograph uses pictures or symbols to show data.
-Each picture stands for a certain number.
+Each picture stands for a certain number (usually 1).

 📝 Key Words